irfan-rg/the-xo-store/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying both the frontend and backend of The Weeknd Store to production environments.
+This guide covers deploying both the frontend and backend of The XO Store to production environments.

 ## 📋 Pre-deployment Checklist